Grief and Loss

 Letter to the editor: Don't keep depression to yourself

 Instead of trying to bury feelings, see if you can acknowledge them.
-Accepting all of your feelings – whether good or bad – is an important step in the recovery process, and requires great strength and resolve (For more on this, see the article “Don’t let your thoughts rule your mood or life”, Young Post, July 7).
+Accepting all of your feelings – whether good or bad – is an important step in the recovery process, and requires great strength and resolve (For more on this, see “Don’t let your thoughts rule your mood or life”).

 3 Challenge thoughts